-The work of substance use disorder counselors (substance abuse counselors) is important and complex.
+The work of substance abuse counselors is important and complex.

 Patients, whether seeking treatment voluntarily or because of a court mandate, come to counselors at a moment of great vulnerability.
-Stigma surrounding substance use disorders can make it hard for patients to acknowledge that they need help and hard for them to reflect on the factors contributing to their circumstances.
+The stigma surrounding Substance Use Disorders can make it hard for patients to acknowledge that they need help, and hard for them to reflect on the factors contributing to their circumstances.
 That’s why well-trained counselors who have compassion and patience are key to effective treatment.

 To ensure safe practice and the health of their patients, addiction professionals must be knowledgeable about the biological, social and psychological factors associated with substance use disorders.
 They also must cultivate qualities that are invaluable for putting their patients at ease: Empathy, communication skills, the ability to listen, patience, and a genuine interest in the well-being of the patient.

-If you desire to build those competencies and attributes, a career in the growing field of substance use disorder counseling (substance abuse counseling) may be right for you.
+If you desire to build those competencies and attributes, a career in the growing field of substance abuse counseling may be right for you.